diamirio/Endpoints/README.md

 ## Example

-To compile examples you need to fetch some git submodules.
-Just open Terminal at `git submodule update --init --recursive`.
+To compile examples you need to fetch some git submodules using `git submodule update --init --recursive`.

 ## Requirements